letoram/durden/README.md

 About
 =====

-Durden is a simple tiling window manager for Arcan, thus it requires a working arcan installation, optionally set-up with compatible launch targets etc. See the [Arcan](http://github.com/letoram/arcan) repository and wiki for those details.
+Durden is a tiling desktop environment for Arcan, thus it requires a working arcan installation, optionally set-up with compatible launch targets etc.  See the [Arcan](http://github.com/letoram/arcan) repository and wiki for those details.

 Durden serves like a testing and development ground for refining the Arcan Lua API, much like [AWB](http://github.com/letoram/awb) and